 Cochise told Bascom that he had not been responsible for the kidnapping of Felix Telles, but the lieutenant refused to believe him.
 He ordered Cochise be kept as a hostage until the boy was returned.
 Cochise would not tolerate being imprisoned unjustly.
 He used his knife to cut a hole in the tent he was held in and escaped.

 During the next decade, Cochise and his warriors increased their raids on American settlements and fought occasional skirmishes with soldiers.
-Panicked settlers abandoned their homes, and the Apache raids took hundreds of lives and caused hundreds of thousands of dollars in property damages.
+Many panicked settlers abandoned their homes.
 By 1872, the U.S. was anxious for peace, and the government offered Cochise and his people a huge reservation in the southeastern corner of Arizona Territory if they would cease hostilities.
 Cochise agreed, saying, “The white man and the Indian are to drink of the same water, eat of the same bread, and be at peace.”